sqlc-dev/sqlc/README.md

-# sqlc: A SQL Compiler
+L# sqlc: A SQL Compiler

 > And lo, the Great One looked down upon the people and proclaimed:
 >